What Is Thai Chicken Flatbread?

 WHAT YOU’LL NEED

-Flatbread is your base and naan is the best choice here.
-It crisps beautifully at the edges while staying soft and chewy in the center, which is exactly what you want.
+Flatbread, one large.
+Naan is the best choice.
+It crisps beautifully at the edges while staying soft and chewy in the center.
 Store-bought flatbread and pita bread work well too.
-Just make sure whatever you use is sturdy enough to hold all the good things going on top.

-Cooked chicken is the protein and rotisserie chicken from the store is your best friend here.
+Cooked chicken breast, one cup, sliced.
+Rotisserie chicken from the store is your best friend here.
 Shred it, add it, done.
-Any fully cooked chicken works perfectly.

 VISUAL WALK THROUGH

 ★ Step 3.
-Add the chicken, carrots, spring onions, and bean sprouts.
+Assemble the Thai fusion chicken flatbread.
 This is What Makes the Difference.

 Ingredients